cursive-works/wagtail-plotly/docs/contour_and_heatmap.md

 # Contour and Heatmap plot

-A contour and heatmap `Plot data` is structured as a 2D grid with the call values representing the 'z' value.
+A contour and heatmap `Plot data` is structured as a 2D grid with each cell representing a 'z' value.
 The axes can be labeled numerically or with text labels.

 |          |            | X0     | X1     | X2     | ...Xn  |
 |----------|:----------:|:------:|:------:|:------:|:------:|